My latest organized visit to Hamburg began with a train from Freiburg

 Rathausmarkt.
 At Christmas markets, the drink of choice is mulled wine.

-©Bucerius Art Forum |
+| ©Bucerius Art Forum |

 Elphi

-Missa Solemnis in D major op.
-123 at the
+Our group listened to Beethoven's Missa Solemnis in D major, op.
+123, at the Elbphilharmonie in the evening.

-The Orchestre des Champs-Elysees and the Collegium Vocale Gent are
+The Orchestre des Champs-Élysées and the Collegium Vocale Gent are

 seated, waiting for the conductor. |

-Greeting the audience: The ensemble is standing, and Conductor Philippe Herreweghe bowing. |
+Greeting the audience: The ensemble is standing, and Conductor Philippe Herreweghe is bowing. |

 Hafencity

-The morning zur freien Verfügung |
+| The morning zur freien Verfügung |

 In the afternoon, our group visited the new Hamburg quarter Hafencity built